nschorgh/MSIM/README.md

 The theory of subsurface-atmosphere vapor exchange leads to the concept of an equilibrium ice table, a depth where the (time-averaged) saturation vapor pressure of H<sub>2</sub>O matches the (time-averaged) vapor density in the atmosphere immediately above the surface.
 A Mars thermal model is run until equilibrated, and then annual mean vapor densities are evaluated to determine whether and at what depth a vapor equilibrium exists.
 Ice changes the thermal properties of the ground, so the thermal model is re-run multiple times to determine the final depth of the equilibrium ice table.

 In folder `IceTable/`
-`IceTable/EqualMaps/` contains data produced with this model.
 *Documentation: [Schorghofer & Aharonson (2005)](https://doi.org/10.1029/2004JE002350)*

-### Mars Long-Term Thermal Model

-This is also a Mars thermal model, but it is typically re-run every 1000 years over millions of years as the orbital and spin configuration of Mars changes. `insol_driver.f90` evaluates only the annual mean insolation (incoming solar radiation), whereas `tempr_driver.f90` also calculates temperatures by solving the heat equation in the subsurface.

-In folder `MarsThermal/`
-`MarsThermal/MilankOutput/` (surface temperatures from last 21Myr)

 ### Fast (asynchronously-coupled) Method for Subsurface Ice Dynamics